sam-grant/pyutils/pyutils/README.md

 #### `pyread`

-A low-level file reading interface (supports local and remote files).
+Contains the `Reader` class: a utility for reading files with uproot (supports local and remote files).
+Called by `pyprocess`, which is the main interface for processing data.

 <details>
 <summary><strong>Click for details<strong></summary>